-Since 2016 Nathan has been invited to curate concerts in aid of Wardens Trust, held at their beautiful hall on the Suffolk coast near Thorpness.
+Since 2016 Nathan has also curated a number of concerts in aid of Wardens Trust, held at their beautiful hall on the Suffolk coast near Thorpness.
 These events have built awareness of Wardens’ work and raised funds for their ongoing care and activities with disabled people.

 From 2006 to 2010 Nathan was director of the Chacombe Music Festival, an annual chamber music and song festival in the beautiful Oxfordshire village.
 The legacy of this festival today is Sophie’s Barn, a haven in the Oxfordshire countryside for musicians and actors looking for a flexible, welcoming rehearsal space and supportive audience for sharing new ideas.